 - 2014.
 Defusing the Horizons?
 Content Analysis and Hermeneutics.
 OPO V: Phenomenology and the Problem of Meaning in Human Life and History, Murdoch University.

 - Jennings, M. (Pending publication —Accepted June 2014).
 ‘An Extraordinary Degree of Exaltation: Durkheim, Effervescence and Pentecostalism’s defeat of Secularization.’
 Social Compass.

-- Jennings, M. (Under review —Submitted September 2014).
-Defusing the Horizons?
+- Jennings, M. (Under review —Submitted January 2015).
+De-fusing the Horizons?
 Content Analysis and Hermeneutics.
-Sociology.
+Human Studies.

 - Jennings M. (Pending publication — Submitted June 2014).
 ‘Pentecostal, Pearl Jam – Music brings Ecstasy to us all.’
 The Conversation.